VincentFerrigan/IX1500ProjectI.jl/README.md

 - How do I add keybindings?
 - How do I spellcheck with LT?

+### Task A

+### Task B
+-What assumptions are we making?
+-Find a formula that gives the solution of ~50% for the specific problem of N=23 -Generalize for N.
+-Solve N=40
+-Compare to single comparision with N people.
+-Draw graphs.
+-Compute average probability.

 ## Info & tutorials

 ### Regular Expressions in Julia